python-can-define-radio/sdr-course/classroom_activities/072-Multiply-signals-continued.md

 </summary>
   In the previous exercise, we used `4 Hz` as the frequency because it was easier to draw on paper.

-  Here, we use `20 Hz` to practice seeing different frequencies.
+  Here, we make the frequency slidable to practice seeing different frequencies.

   When we transmit this to the Hack RF, we'll use a much higher frequency.
 We'll discuss the details of why in a later section.
 </details>